Education for Chronic Disease Course

 - Confidence and Conviction Model

-- The Educator will be able to demonstrate the core MI skills:
+- Demonstrate the core MI skills:

 - Change Talk (DARN CAT)